Tips on how to pack less but look more fashionable

 Extra tip: do a mini tidying up before you leave your room, this way you won’t leave anything behind.

 7. Does it spark joy?

 And if you’re still thinking: what if I need one more dress or one more cute top?
 Ask yourself - what would Marie Kondo do?

 Marie Kondo is a Japanese organizing consultant.
-She came up with a popular method of organizing called ‘KonMari.’
+She came up with a popular method of organizing called KonMari.
 You just need to ask yourself if each item “sparks joy” and if you will actually be happy wearing it.
-You can easily apply it to your packing regime and avoid packing unnecessary items that you will never actually wear.
+You can easily apply it to your packing regime

 Lastly, YOU CAN DO IT!
-With just a bit of preparation instead of a stressful hassle, packing can turn into a fun styling session.
-But be honest and strict with yourself, take a step back and pack only the essentials.
+With just a bit of preparation, packing can turn into a fun styling session.
+Be strict with yourself, take a step back and pack only the essentials.
 Once again, minimalism for the win.
-And if you need a fashion staple that will match your exotic adventure, check out my handmade boho Bali style ata bags.
-The neutral color and style will match any outfit!
+If you need a classic accessory for adventures, check out my sustainable handbag collection.
+We just launched the new RESORT collection.
+The neutral colors and timeless styles will match any outfit!